abylaw/asyncy-front-end/packages/microservice.guide/metrics/README.md

   uri: /metrics
 ```

-See official [Prometheus](https://prometheus.io/docs/instrumenting/exporters/) to understand how to write an exporter
+See the official [Prometheus](https://prometheus.io/docs/instrumenting/exporters/) to understand how to write an exporter